 Best Overall: Chuckit!
 Paraflight Frisbee

 The Chuckit!
 Paraflight Flyer is the perfect toy for endless games of fetch.
 Designed to last for many play sessions, the Chuckit! is aerodynamic and developed for long-distance flight.
 This frisbee is made from nylon and rubber and is incredibly buoyant in water, so you can take it to the beach or the lake.
 It comes in two sizes, small (7 inches) and large (10 inches), so it’s great for breeds of all sizes.
-It’s also lightweight, so it’s comfortable for carrying and fetching.
+It’s also lightweight, so it’s comfortable for carrying and fetching, making it our top overall pick.

-Owners say they love that the Chuckit! is easy to toss, and gets a lot of distance without requiring much effort.
-Some reviewers say it doesn’t hold up well against excessive chewers, but replacements are low-cost and worth it.
+The Chuckit! is easy to toss, and gets a lot of distance without requiring much effort.
+It may not hold up to the most aggressive chewing, but replacements are low-cost and worth it.
 If you are hunting for a great all-around frisbee for hours of play, you’ll love the Chuckit!

 Best for Chewers: KONG Classic Flyer Frisbee Dog Toy